 As the COVID-19 pandemic continues to claim lives worldwide, another related contagion is spreading like wildfire through social media: fake news.
 A recent study published in the Journal of Medical Internet Research found that nearly 45% of tweets about the coronavirus were posted and shared by bot accounts.
-Tragically, the fake news shared through social media has tragic real-world consequences, even sparking the first wave of the anti-mask movement and leading to a critical shortage of hydroxychloroquine, a malaria drug, after President Trump claimed it was an effective cure to COVID-19.
+Tragically, the fake news shared through social media has tragic real-world consequences, even sparking the first wave of the anti-mask movement.
 To prevent bots from continuing to wreak havoc, social media companies need to go beyond the existing algorithms designed to detect bots and invest in phone-centric technology to verify users.

 Thanks to the advent of new features like Facebook News, where users can read, share, and comment on personally curated articles, a growing number of people are turning to social media for their news.
 More than 50% of US adults get their news from social media.
 Unfortunately, because social media websites have been slow to invest in fact-checking and bot detection, their platforms have bred a toxic atmosphere where misinformation is constantly disseminated among its users.
 So what are bots?